Mira0507/pseudobulk-demo/README.md

 analysis and data visualization.
 However, the current workflow is designed to use a Seurat object as input.

+By default, pseudobulk count matrices are prepared by aggregating read counts per gene per sample.

 ## Repository structure

 ```